python/cpython/Doc/library/select.rst

 .. function:: select(rlist, wlist, xlist[, timeout])

-   This is a straightforward interface to the Unix :cfunc:`select` system call.
+   This is a straightforward interface to the Unix :c:func:`select` system call.
    The first three arguments are sequences of 'waitable objects': either integers representing file descriptors or objects with a parameterless method named :meth:`fileno` returning such an integer: